Drew Emmitt

+Bio

+Drew Emmitt is from Nashville, and later settled in Boulder.
+He enrolled at the University of Colorado after completing high school.
+In 1984, he took the initiative to create a bluegrass ensemble named the Left Hand String Band, inspired by a local area in Colorado.

 1989–present: Leftover Salmon

+In 1990, he joined forces with Vince Herman to form the acclaimed jam band, Leftover Salmon, which quickly gained popularity as a dynamic live act.

+Renowned for his lightning-fast mandolin playing style, Emmit has collaborated with a diverse range of musicians, including the likes of Peter Rowan, John Cowan, and even Neil Young.
+In April 2002, he took a solo venture and released his debut album, "Freedom Ride," under the label Compass Records.

 2005–present: Side projects

 At the start of the band's deformation, Emmitt formed the Drew Emmitt Band.

 In 2007, Emmitt and Bill Nershi of The String Cheese Incident and Honkytonk Homeslice started a project dubbed the Emmitt-Nershi Band.
 The band toured a small amount in the fall of 2007, and had a wide-scale tour planned for the duration of that year, including stops at festivals such as the High Sierra Music Festival.

+Personal life

+Emmitt lives in Crested Butte, Co.